antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/08-Device-Management/Device-Management.md

 # Understanding Device Management

-Once a device has been enrolled into Microsoft Intune, administrators require a central location from which they can manage and monitor that device throughout its operational lifecycle.
-The Device Management workspace provides this functionality by consolidating information relating to hardware, software, policy deployment, compliance and remote administrative actions.
+Enrolling a device into Microsoft Intune establishes a management relationship between the endpoint and the Microsoft cloud.
+Once enrolment has been completed, administrators require a central location from which they can monitor, maintain and support managed devices throughout their lifecycle.

-Rather than configuring policies directly, Device Management focuses on monitoring the current state of enrolled devices and providing administrators with tools to investigate issues, verify successful deployments and perform operational tasks remotely.
+The **Device Management** workspace provides this functionality by bringing together operational information collected from enrolled endpoints.
+Rather than focusing on policy creation, this area enables administrators to verify that deployed policies are functioning correctly whilst also providing the tools required to investigate problems and perform administrative actions remotely.

-Common activities performed within the Device Management workspace include:
+Common activities performed within Device Management include:

-- Reviewing device inventory.
+- Reviewing enrolled devices.
 - Monitoring compliance status.
-- Viewing installed applications.
+- Examining hardware inventory.
+- Reviewing device properties.
-- Checking deployed Configuration Profiles.
+- Verifying Configuration Profile assignments.
+- Performing remote management actions.
 - Synchronising devices with Microsoft Intune.
-- Performing remote administrative actions.
-- Reviewing hardware and operating system information.

-These capabilities allow administrators to maintain visibility across managed devices whilst reducing the need for direct physical access.
-In enterprise environments, this centralised management model enables IT departments to support users regardless of their geographical location, improving operational efficiency and reducing support costs.
+These capabilities reduce the need for physical access to managed devices and allow administrators to support users regardless of their location.

 For Android Enterprise Personally-Owned Work Profile devices, Microsoft Intune manages only the corporate work profile.
-Consequently, administrators can monitor and manage corporate resources without accessing personal applications, photographs, messages or other private user data.
-This separation remains one of the key security and privacy benefits of the Android Enterprise Work Profile deployment model.
+Personal applications, photographs, messages and user data remain outside the organisation's control, providing a balance between enterprise security and user privacy.

 ---

-To begin reviewing the enrolled Android Enterprise device, navigate to:
+To begin reviewing enrolled devices, navigate to:

 ```text
 Microsoft Intune Admin Center